 Are they aware that Hitler also claimed to be building a New World Order with his Third Reich?
 As did the Bolsheviks with their “Communist International” (see New World Order Flag, Nov 21, 1999).
 And look at them all now…

 For, if they had our new NWO builders read history, and had taken to heart Machiavelli’s prophetic wisdom, they would not be treading so happily and carelessly on the dangerous path they are on today.

-For the past 2-3 weeks, Elizabeth and I had been watching a fascinating BBC TV series – “Fall of Eagles.”
+For the past 2-3 weeks, I have been watching a fascinating BBC TV series – “Fall of Eagles.”
 The 13-part program first aired 40 years ago (in 1974).
 The series portrays historical events from 1848 to 1918, dealing with the ruling dynasties of Europe in Austria-Hungary, Germany, Russia, the Habsburgs, the Hohenzollerns and the Romanovs respectively.
 The Fall of Eagles happens as a result of World War I.

 Everybody knows, I suppose, that the shot that started WW I was fired in Sarajevo, Bosnia, on June 28, 1914 by Gavrilo Princip, a Serb patriot.
 He assassinated the heir to the Austrian imperial throne, Archduke Franz Ferdinand.
 But the seeds of WW I had been planted much earlier…